What is GDPR?

 • The way that you store and use their personal data

 • The way that you contact them, and for what

 It depends on your present level of compliance.
 But it’s likely you’ll need to make some adjustments to the way you currently do things.
 Here are just a few of the things we’ll touch on in our free GDPR Essentials guide:

 • Understanding / appointing your club’s data controller

 When's the deadline?

-GDPR will come into force on 25th May 2018.
+GDPR came into force on 25th May 2018.
 Any programmes found non-compliant after this date could face fines in the thousands.
-Luckily, there are several things you can start doing now in preparation for the May deadline.
+Luckily, there are several things you can start doing to prove to yourself, the ICO and the world that you're serious about complying, even if you're just beginning your GDPR journey.
 Download our GDPR Essentials guide now to learn more.

 Want to learn more?

 To learn more about GDPR, what you'll need to do in order to comply and how to avoid any potential fines, please download our GDPR essentials eBook today.
 And with any further questions please send an email to firstname.lastname@example.org, or call us on 01242 851300.

 The legal stuff